-With result-oriented advocacy, WSM, ACV-CSC and CM-MC seek to put the right to social protection and respect for labour rights, and the role of social movements in relation to both topics, as a policy priority on the agenda: by strengthening the policy work of the national multi-actors networks where necessary and actively support the advocacy of regional networks.
-Finally, they link the policy priorities of national and regional networks to policy processes at international level.
-To this end, WSM, ACV-CSC and CM-MC work together with strategic partners at continental and international level.
+With result-oriented advocacy, WSM, ACV-CSC and CM-MC seek to put the right to social protection and the right to decent work, and the role of social movements in relation to both topics, as a policy priority on the agenda: by strengthening the policy work of the national multi-actors networks where necessary and actively supporting the advocacy of the continental networks.
+Finally, they link the policy priorities of national and continetal networks to policy processes at international level.
+To this end, WSM, ACV-CSC and CM-MC work together with strategic partners at continental and international level4.

-ACV-CSC (1,7 million members) and CM-MC (4.5 million members) are the most representative social movements of Belgium.
+3 ACV-CSC (1,7 million members) and CM-MC (4.5 million members) are the most representative social movements of Belgium.

-These are regional or continental social organisations that WSM and its networks consider to be of strategic and political importance in strengthening the policy agenda on social protection.
-For example, the regional structures of the International Trade Union Confederation, the World March of Women, etc.
+4 These are regional or continental social organisations that WSM and its network consider to be of strategic and political importance in strengthening the policy agenda on social protection.
+For example, the regional structures of the International Trade Union, the World March of Women, etc.